content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 `func (o *ContainerContainerPushRepositoryResponse) UnsetDescription()`

 UnsetDescription ensures that no value is present for Description, not even an explicit nil
-### GetName

-`func (o *ContainerContainerPushRepositoryResponse) GetName() string`

-GetName returns the Name field if non-nil, zero value otherwise.

-### GetNameOk

-`func (o *ContainerContainerPushRepositoryResponse) GetNameOk() (*string, bool)`

-GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetName

-`func (o *ContainerContainerPushRepositoryResponse) SetName(v string)`

-SetName sets Name field to given value.

-### GetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHref() string`

-GetLatestVersionHref returns the LatestVersionHref field if non-nil, zero value otherwise.

-### GetLatestVersionHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHrefOk() (*string, bool)`

-GetLatestVersionHrefOk returns a tuple with the LatestVersionHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) SetLatestVersionHref(v string)`

-SetLatestVersionHref sets LatestVersionHref field to given value.

-### HasLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) HasLatestVersionHref() bool`

-HasLatestVersionHref returns a boolean if a field has been set.

-### GetVersionsHref
+### GetRetainRepoVersions

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHref() string`
+`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersions() int64`

-GetVersionsHref returns the VersionsHref field if non-nil, zero value otherwise.
+GetRetainRepoVersions returns the RetainRepoVersions field if non-nil, zero value otherwise.

-### GetVersionsHrefOk
+### GetRetainRepoVersionsOk

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHrefOk() (*string, bool)`
+`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersionsOk() (*int64, bool)`

-GetVersionsHrefOk returns a tuple with the VersionsHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetRetainRepoVersionsOk returns a tuple with the RetainRepoVersions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVersionsHref
+### SetRetainRepoVersions

-`func (o *ContainerContainerPushRepositoryResponse) SetVersionsHref(v string)`
+`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersions(v int64)`

-SetVersionsHref sets VersionsHref field to given value.
+SetRetainRepoVersions sets RetainRepoVersions field to given value.

-### HasVersionsHref
+### HasRetainRepoVersions

-`func (o *ContainerContainerPushRepositoryResponse) HasVersionsHref() bool`
+`func (o *ContainerContainerPushRepositoryResponse) HasRetainRepoVersions() bool`

-HasVersionsHref returns a boolean if a field has been set.
+HasRetainRepoVersions returns a boolean if a field has been set.

-### GetPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdated() time.Time`

-GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

-### GetPulpLastUpdatedOk
+### SetRetainRepoVersionsNil

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`
+`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersionsNil(b bool)`

-GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) SetPulpLastUpdated(v time.Time)`

-SetPulpLastUpdated sets PulpLastUpdated field to given value.
+ SetRetainRepoVersionsNil sets the value for RetainRepoVersions to be an explicit nil

-### HasPulpLastUpdated
+### UnsetRetainRepoVersions

-`func (o *ContainerContainerPushRepositoryResponse) HasPulpLastUpdated() bool`
+`func (o *ContainerContainerPushRepositoryResponse) UnsetRetainRepoVersions()`

-HasPulpLastUpdated returns a boolean if a field has been set.
+UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)